voyagerx3/MCDWT/README.md

 I[0][1] = detail frame for the 0-th level of temporal decomposition, first GOP

 (X --> Y) = Y depends on X (Y has been encoded using X)

+(x,y) = spatial translation (location) of the spatial DWT coefficient t = temporal transpation (location) of the temporal DWT frame

+The wavelets are generated from a single basic wavelet, the so-called mother wavelet, by scaling and translation [1]
 ```

 ## Algorithm